-The Ultimate Wedding Checklist – What Should You Be Doing When
+The Ultimate Planning Wedding Checklist – What Should You Be Doing When

 Keep on track with your wedding planning

-I’m Gemma, co-founder of The Wedding of my Dreams and Passion for Flowers and have recently got married myself.
+I’m Gemma, co-founder of The Wedding of my Dreams and Passion for Flowers and have not too long ago got married myself.
 Although I have worked in the wedding industry for over 7 years I couldn’t believe quite how much goes into planning a wedding of your own and found it quite stressful and times so I want to make it was easy as possible for all of you and have written some guides which I think might help.

 Soon After Engagement